When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 Red and green peppers and thick-sliced carrot taste fresh frozen, and not too overcooked, plus the pieces are larger than typical TV dinner fare.

-The whole wheat noodles are fatter than cheap packaged ramen and have a good flavor; I think Weight Watchers is going for Japanese buckwheat soba or udon noodles.
-They don't quite reach that level, it's more like spaghetti, but I give them credit for trying.
+whole wheat noodles are fatter than cheap packaged ramen and have a good flavor; I

-Real white meat chicken is used and you get a lot.
+lot.
 The pieces are large and tender.
-White meat can be bland, but it absorbed the tasty flavor of the peanut sauce.
+White meat can be bland, but it

 As with most frozen dinners, the ingredients/additives list is long, but the calorie count is a low 250.
 And at 9 ounces it's just enough for a light meal.
 (Click on the photo to read all about it.)

-It's a decent deal for 99.99 cents, and I will pick up more for my office lunches, if they aren't all snapped up the next time I hit my local 99c only Store.
+more for my office lunches, if they aren't all snapped up the next time

 Raw fish is not for everyone's taste buds, but my Mushroom Nigiri Sushi is built to please.
 Thick-sliced, and tender sauteed mushrooms make a tasty vegetarian nigiri sushi.

 Sushi comes in many guises.
-Usually it's raw or cured like Mackerel; sometimes the fish is fully cooked, like Unagi (Japanese eel, topped with a sticky sweet sauce;) and even scrambled eggs formed into a yellow block, called Tamago, is presented balanced on ovals of sushi rice.
+Usually it's raw or cured like Mackerel; sometimes the fish is fully cooked, like Unagi (Japanese eel, topped with a sticky sweet sauce;) and even scrambled eggs formed into a yellow block, called Tamago, are presented balanced on ovals of sushi rice.

 Sticky Sushi Rice is the unifying ingredient.
 A ping pong ball-sized mound of rice is squeezed and formed, then the sauteed mushroom slice(s) is placed on top.
 You can buy a sushi rice plastic mold to press the rice into, or just do it by hand.
-I recommend cooking a small pot of sushi rice and practice forming rice ovals.
+I recommend cooking a small pot of sushi rice and practicing forming rice ovals.
 I was sloppy at first, but quickly got better at it.
 While not perfectly formed, the rice held together, even when dipped in soy sauce.

 You can get my Sushi Rice video recipe by clicking here.
 And make sure to have a small bowl of water nearby when squeezing together sushi rice - you have to keep your hand moist so the rice doesn't stick to your fingers.

-The basic ingredient list is short: sauteed mushroom, sushi rice, sliced green onion and a dipping sauce (optional.)
+The basic ingredient list is short: sauteed mushroom, sushi rice, sliced green onion, and a dipping sauce (optional.)
 Everyone knows how cheap white rice is.
 I get a pound and a half for about a dollar.

 Mushrooms are much more expensive, but even that turns up frequently in my local 99c only Store.
 I like to use large portabella mushrooms, as they fit nicely on ovals of sushi rice.
 You could even use easy-to-get and cheaper white button mushrooms.

 If you've been following my Sushi Video Series then add this mushroom recipe to any sushi video you've bookmarked.
-Tryout sauteed mushrooms instead of spicy tuna for a vegetarian hand roll; or stuff a regular roll with cooked mushrooms.
+Try out sauteed mushrooms instead of spicy tuna for a vegetarian hand roll; or stuff a regular roll with cooked mushrooms.

 My bite-sized vegetarian Mushroom Nigiri Sushi is earthy and tasty, plus it's one meaty morsel -- enough to tantalize anyone's taste buds.